 This dish doesn't just hold its own; it's a total team player on the table.
 Whether you're building out your Thanksgiving lineup or pulling together a summer BBQ, here are some of my favorite ways to round out the meal:

-- Holiday Mains: This is one of those sides that goes with just about anything.
-We always serve it with our Traeger smoked brisket during the holidays, but it also plays well with smoked turkey, smoked ham, smoked boneless chicken thighs or Traeger ribs.
+- Holiday Mains: We always serve this with Traeger Smoked Brisket during the holidays, but it also pairs well with Traeger Smoked Turkey, Smoked Boneless Chicken Thighs, Traeger Smoked Ham, or Smoked Ribs.
 Basically, if it came off the smoker or out of the oven, this mac belongs next to it.

 - Beverages: Keep it casual with sparkling water or sweet tea, or lean into the comfort food vibes with a crisp hard cider or a chilled glass of wine.
 This dish is rich, so something light and refreshing works best.